 Schema Markup for AI Search

-Schema types ranked by AI search impact
+Schema types ranked by how much they help AI understanding

-| Schema type | AI citation impact | Adoption rate | Priority |
+| Schema type | What it does for AI | Priority |

-| BreadcrumbList | Site structure signal | ~50% | Medium |
+| BreadcrumbList | Describes where a page sits in your site, helping topical structure | Medium |

 <script type="application/ld+json">